olichuuwon/keycloak-docker-compose/README.md

 - Using this flow exposes the `client_secret`, which could be intercepted or reverse-engineered.
 - The recommended flows for **public clients** are the **Authorization Code Flow with PKCE** (for mobile apps, SPAs) and the **Implicit Flow** (though this is less secure and deprecated in favor of Authorization Code Flow with PKCE).

+## Day 3: Authorization Code Flow with PKCE

 ### **Best Practice for Public Clients: Authorization Code Flow with PKCE**

 PKCE, pronounced "pixy," is an extension to the OAuth 2.0 Authorization Code Flow designed to prevent authorization code interception attacks.
 It's particularly useful in mobile and public clients (e.g., single-page applications or native mobile apps) where it's not safe to store a `client_secret` securely.

 The main problem PKCE solves is the risk of an attacker intercepting the authorization code returned by the authorization server (e.g., Keycloak) and using it to obtain an access token.